payprop/image-magick-safer/README.md

         # to check the magic bytes of any images using File::LibMagic
         my $magick = Image::Magick::Safer->new;

-        # if any @files have a MIME type that looks quesiontable then
+        # if any @files have a MIME type that looks questionable then
-        # $e will be popluated
+        # $e will be populated
         if ( my $e = $magick->Read( @files ) ) {
                 # bail out, unsafe to continue
                 ....